Rosewood Mayakoba: An Unforgettable Luxury Family Resort

 Rosewood Explorers Kids' Club

-When we arrived at our room, the counselors from the Rosewood Explorers program had already sent Claire a welcome letter, and a small bag filled with gifts.
-Talk about making a 3 year-old feel like a million bucks!
+When we arrived at our room, the counselors from the Rosewood Explorers program had already sent Claire a welcome letter, and a small bag filled with gifts like puzzles, a beach ball, and an "explorer" notepad.
+Talk about making a kid feel like a million bucks!

-There's no reservation necessary, and everyday the kids’ club offered a variety of activities, such as freeze dance, arts and crafts, and pizza making classes.
+For the kids' club, no reservation is necessary, and everyday there are a variety of activities, such as freeze dance, arts and crafts, and pizza making classes.
 The clubhouse room is located adjacent to the pool and main beach-side restaurant.
 It’s easy to pop in to check on things, or send the kids over while waiting for lunch to arrive.